rouskinlab/seismic-rna/src/userdocs/install.rst

 .. warning::

-    Do not use ``pip list --outdated`` to list outdated packages and then update all of them automatically.
-    SEISMIC-RNA is not necessarily compatible with the latest versions of some packages (e.g. NumPy 2.0), so installing them could cause problems.
-    If you update a dependency by itself (e.g. ``pip install -U numpy``), then pip will update it *even if* its latest version is incompatible with another installed package (whereas Conda will ensure all packages are compatible).
+    If you update a package with pip, then it will install the latest version *without* checking if the package is a dependency of any other package.
+    For example, SEISMIC-RNA depends on NumPy but is incompatible with the latest version of NumPy; ``pip install -U numpy`` will install the latest version of NumPy, regardless, which will cause SEISMIC-RNA to crash.

-    But if you update a package, then its dependencies will also be updated automatically; in this case, pip will confirm that the dependencies are compatible with the main package.
+    However, if you update a package, then pip will also update its dependencies and *will* ensure that the versions of the dependencies it installs are compatible with the main package being updated.
+    Thus, the safe way to update all dependencies of a package using pip is to update a package that is *not* a dependency of another package.
+    Assuming you have not installed any packages that depend on SEISMIC-RNA, you can safely type ``pip install -U seismic-rna``, which will install the latest version of SEISMIC-RNA and the latest *compatible* version of each of its dependencies.

 Test SEISMIC-RNA after installing